Social projects to promote the inclusion

 OTHER INITIATIVES AGAINST CANCER

-Also within this agreement, Iberdrola has launched Together against Cancer, a pioneering charity initiative in Spain in which the electricity company invites customers to make a monthly contribution to the AECC through their electricity or gas bills.
+Also within this agreement, Iberdrola has launched Together against Cancer External link, opens in new window., a pioneering charity initiative in Spain in which the electricity company invites customers to make a monthly contribution to the AECC through their electricity or gas bills.
 Iberdrola promises to match its customers' chosen contribution, which may be 25 cents, 50 cents or €1 a month.
 This campaign is aimed at clients of Iberdrola Spain with are in the free market, around 7.5 million.

 Together against cancer, making our commitment stronger.
 Video voice transcription (Spanish version) [PDF]